 The change from 200 mm F/6 to 254 mm F/4.7 changes two things:

-Spacing note: same logic as for 200 mm.
-An 8 mm matches a 6 mm then a 4.5 mm.
-A 9-mm lens matches a 6.5-mm lens, then a 4.5-mm lens.
+The same logic applies as with the 200 mm.
+An 8 mm pairs well with a 6 mm, followed by a 4.5 mm.
+A 9 mm pairs well with a 6.5 mm, followed by a 4.5 mm.
 Avoid combining focal lengths that are too close together.

 Minimum recommended range : 31 mm + 12 mm + 8 mm + coma corrector.